Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 - [ ] **M3001**: Each operation described in a Swagger specification *MUST* be tested prior to opening a pull request against the preview/master branch of the [Azure REST API Specs](https://github.com/azure/azure-rest-api-specs/) GitHub repo.

 ## Documentation - Swagger Checklist ##

-- [ ] **M4000**: Every operation, model definition, model property, parameter, response status codes *MUST* have accurate and meaningful description about it in the description property of that entity.
-It *MUST NOT* be over or under described.

 - [ ] **M4001**: Descriptions *MUST* NOT contain spelling errors, grammatical errors, run off sentences and dummy texts.